Venatus/golang-coding-challenge/README.md

 * On first launch, the program should create a table in clickhouse that stores the migration state.
 * Traverse the migrations directory, check SQL files that have not been applied already in alphanumeric order and apply each sequentially.
 * The program should not rely on filename alone and should check if the files contents have changed since last applied.
 * The tool should support reversion of schema with a command line parameter such as `-rollback 002_alter_column.sql` (see contents of migrations/002_alter_column.sql for rollback).
+On revert, we should read the code inside comment and ignore the uncommented.
-* Unit tests designed to verify:
+* Unit tests designed to verify clickhouse state:
     * Migration applied
     * No operation needed
     * Successfully rolled back